ArweaveTeam/docs.arweave.org-info/wallets/generating-cold-wallet.md

 5. Once the wallet has generated, a button with the text "Download Keyfile" will appear.
 Click it to download the generated keyfile.
 ![ArConnect Download Wallet Button](<../.gitbook/assets/arconnect_download_keyfile.png>)
 6. As a safety measure, this file should be stored on different offline storage mediums, like how mentioned [above](#cold-wallet-generation-with-arweaveapp).
 7. Now go into your extensions settings by entering `chrome://extensions` on Chrome, `about:addons` on Firefox into your browser's address bar.
-There you'll have to identify the ArConnect extension/add-on an click on the "Remove" button to uninstall it.
+There you'll have to identify the ArConnect extension/add-on and click on the "Remove" button to uninstall it.
 <table>
   <tr>
     <td>